gerardroche/sublime-goto-definition-split/README.md

 # GotoDefinitionSplit

-A Sublime Text plugin to goto definition in a split groups instead of tabs.
+A Sublime Text plugin to goto definition in a split group instead of tabs.

 ## Installation